lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 Sadly we can't have everything as graphs.
-Tables can also be effective for communicating findings.
+Tables can be quite useful for communicating certain types of results.

 ---